vason-io/vason-io.github.io/docs/Support/privacy-policy.md

 # Privacy Policy

-## Introduction
+### Introduction

-Welcome to Vason ("we," "our," or "us").
-We value your privacy and are committed to protecting your personal information.
-This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our services ("Services").

-Please read this Privacy Policy carefully.
-By accessing or using our Services, you consent to the practices described in this Privacy Policy.
+This Privacy Policy explains how Vason ("we," "us," or "Vason") collects, uses, and protects the personal information and data of users ("you" or "User") of the Vason SaaS platform ("the Service").
+By using the Service, you agree to comply with and be bound by this Privacy Policy.

-## Information We Collect
+### Information We Do Not Collect or Store

+Vason does not collect, store, inspect, analyze, or in any way trade data that passes through Vason's Cross-Origin Resource Sharing (CORS) proxy service.
+We do not retain any user-generated content or personally identifiable information beyond what is necessary for the basic operation of the Service.

-### Personal Information
+### Information We Collect

-We may collect personal information that you provide directly to us, such as your email address, and billing information when you register for an account or use our Services.

-### Usage and Analytics Data
+While we do not collect personal data as described above, we may collect certain non-personal information, such as:

+- Account information: We collect basic account information (such as an email address provided by a User), required for authenticating Users within the Service.
-We automatically collect certain information when you access or use our Services.
-This may include your IP address, browser type, device type, and operating system.
+- Log Data: We may collect information that your browser sends whenever you visit the Service.
+This may include your IP address, browser type, browser version, the pages of the Service that you visit, the time and date of your visit, and other statistics.

-## How We Use Your Information

-We use the information we collect to:

-- Provide, maintain, and improve our Services.
-- Send you important updates, and promotional materials.
-- Respond to your comments, questions, and requests.
-- Monitor and analyze usage patterns and trends.
+- Cookies: We may use cookies solely for the purpose of providing necessary functionality such as user authentication.

-## Disclosure of Your Information
+### Use of Information

-We may share your information:

-- With our trusted third-party service providers who assist us in providing, maintaining, and improving our Services.
-- With legal and law enforcement authorities in response to a legal request or court order.
-- In connection with a merger, sale, or acquisition of all or a portion of our business.

-## Your Choices

-You can:

-- Access, update, and correct your account information.
-- Opt-out of receiving promotional emails.
-- Disable cookies through your browser settings.
+The limited information we collect is used solely for the purpose of improving the functionality and performance of the Service.
+We do not use this information to identify individual users or for any targeted advertising.

+### Third-Party Services

+Vason may use third-party services or tools to analyze non-personal usage data, improve user experience, and optimize the Service.
+These third-party services are governed by their own privacy policies.

-## Data Security
+### Data Security

-We implement and maintain reasonable security measures to protect your information from unauthorized access, loss, misuse, or disclosure.
-However, no data transmission over the internet is entirely secure, and we cannot guarantee the security of your information.
+Vason takes reasonable measures to protect the limited information we collect from unauthorized access, disclosure, alteration, or destruction.

-## Changes to This Privacy Policy
+### Changes to the Privacy Policy

-We may update this Privacy Policy from time to time.
-Any changes will be effective when posted on this page.
+Vason reserves the right to update or modify this Privacy Policy at any time.
+Any changes will be effective upon posting to the Service.
+Your continued use of the Service after the posting of changes constitutes your acceptance of the modified Privacy Policy.

-## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [contact@yourdomain.com].

 ---

-This Privacy Policy is intended to provide a general overview of how we handle your information.
-For more detailed information, please refer to our complete Privacy Policy available on our website.
+Effective Date: August 12, 2023